ErlandAbazi/wireguard-enterprise-deployment/Documents/Limitations.md

 ## 4. Centralization

-No certificate authority means:

-- If a peer's private key is compromised, you have to manually remove their key from all servers and regenerate
+- No certificate authority means if a peer's private key is compromised, you have to manually remove their key from all servers and regenerate.
+- No real-time connection list tracking on MikroTik's UI.

+## 5. Limited Failover / High Availability

+The software does not offer:

+- Server failover or multi-gateway logic.
+- Dead Peer Detection or reconnection retries.
+- Health checks for tunnel state.

+From my understanding, DNS failover is the only option that you could work with, but that will require further testing.

+*I've listed some ideas for working around some of these gaps in either [Deployment.md](https://github.com/ErlandAbazi/wireguard-enterprise-deployment/blob/main/Documents/Deployment.md) or [Troubleshooting.md](https://github.com/ErlandAbazi/wireguard-enterprise-deployment/blob/main/Documents/Troubleshooting.md).*